xenoncodeZ/Savey-A-Password-Manager/README.md

-🗝️ SAVEY — Your Personal Password Manager
+💾 Savey — Your Personal Password Manager

-A simple, local, and secure password manager with a friendly Gradio UI.
+A simple, local, and secure password manager with a cute and friendly Gradio UI.

 🌟 Features
 ✅ Store and manage all your credentials securely